Dan West (musician): LoveyDove

 LoveyDove toured New Zealand with John S. Hall and King Missile IV in February 2015.
 LoveyDove and d'Animal did a headlining tour of Europe from October 20 to November 12, 2015.
 They performed in the UK, France, Spain, the Netherlands, and Germany.

-The duo also recorded a track in support of US presidential candidate Bernie Sanders titled Bernie's Air.
+The duo also recorded a track in support of U.S. presidential candidate Bernie Sanders titled "Bernie's Air."